Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems: Higher-form (non)-Stückelberg symmetries and SSB

 \subsubsection{Magnetohydrodynamics II}

 We will now consider a gentler way of removing $\bQ_\text{el}$ from the set of conserved charges.
 We will see that we can make the non-conservation of this charge arbitrarily weak by adjusting a time-scale~$\tau$.
-To do this, work in the $A$-picture and let $\bQ_\text{el}$ be both spontaneously broken and have a non-equilibrium 't Hooft anomaly.
+To do this, work in the $A$-picture and let $\bQ_\text{el}$ be a spontaneously broken NSS charge.
 As a result, $\bQ_\text{mag}$ will still exist, but it will no longer enjoy a mixed anomaly with another conserved charge, which indicates that it is {\it not} spontaneously broken.
 Thus, if we only consider conserved charges, we have the same SSB pattern as in the previous example.
 The resulting theory will therefore describe MHD, but unlike the more standard formalism, this new theory allows for large charge density.